gitlabhq/gitlabhq/doc/user/project/import/tfs.md

 In this document, we emphasize on the TFVC to Git migration.

+## Why migrate

+CVS is old with no new release since 2008.
+Git provides more tools to work with (`git bisect` for one) which makes for a more productive workflow.
+Migrating to Git/GitLab there is:

 ## TFVC vs Git

 The following list illustrates the main differences between TFVC and Git: